Alexander Wedderburn, 1st Earl of Rosslyn: Marriages and later life

 He attended a festive gathering, quite typical for this time in his life, at Frogmore, in December 1804.
 On the following day he was seized with an attack of gout in the stomach, and on 2 January 1805 he died of an apoplectic fit at his country seat of Baylis, near Salt Hill, Windsor.
 He was buried in St Paul's Cathedral on 11 January 1805.
+Rosslyn House and Rosslyn Hill in Hampstead took their names from the Earl.

 Assessment

 At the bar Wedderburn was the most elegant speaker of his time, and, although his knowledge of the principles and precedents of law was deficient, his skill in marshalling facts and his clearness of diction were marvellous; on the bench his judgments were remarkable for their perspicuity, particularly in the appeal cases to the House of Lords.
 For cool and sustained declamation he stood unrivalled in parliament, and his readiness in debate was universally acknowledged.
 In social life, in the company of the wits and writers of his day, his faculties seemed to desert him.
 He was not only dull, but the cause of dullness in others, and even Alexander Carlyle confesses that in conversation his illustrious countryman was stiff and pompous.
 In Wedderburn's character ambition banished all rectitude of principle, but the love of money for money's sake was not among his faults.